A Thank you from Young Dinosaur Fans

 An amateur palaeontologist called Satoshi Utsunomiya had found the single tooth whilst on a fossil hunting trip in Hakusan, Ishikawa Prefecture.

-The tooth is clearly from a meat-eating dinosaur, a Theropod and was found in sediments approximately 130 million years old, dating the discovery to the early Cretaceous (Hauterivian/Barremian faunal stages).
+The tooth is clearly from a meat-eating dinosaur, a theropod and was found in sediments approximately 130 million years old, dating the discovery to the early Cretaceous (Hauterivian/Barremian faunal stages).
 The tooth is extremely well preserved and measures 8.2 cm long and is 2.8 cm wide at its widest part.

-The tooth is a broken tooth, that means that the root is missing.
-Two basic types of fossil teeth are found, those with the roots and those without.
-The teeth with roots probably fell out of the animal’s skull with the animal already long dead, the flesh around the gums rotting away and eventually the teeth including their roots fall out.
 Teeth like these are often found in association with other bone and teeth material.
 In contrast, broken teeth like the one found in Japan are associated with tooth loss whilst the animal was very much alive.
 A tooth may have been shed whilst this carnivore was feeding or fighting.
 Dinosaurs were capable of replacing their teeth throughout their lives, as teeth were worn, broken or shed new teeth erupted on the inside of the old ones.

 According to the National Museum of Nature and Science, the largest tooth found previously in Japan is the 7.5 cm long Mifuneryu, which was unearthed in Mifunemachi, Kumamoto Prefecture, in 1979.